robotframework/robotframework.github.com/README.md

     $ pip install docutils

-Last but not least, install Pygments.
+After Docutils, install Pygments.
 As of now (Jan 2013), Robot Framework lexer is still not part of the official release of Pygments.
 Therefore, you need to install Pygments from sources:

     $ pip install hg+http://bitbucket.org/birkenfeld/pygments-main

+Last but not least, clone site from the url from the Github.
+Checkout <tt>source</tt> branch from remote with:

+    $ git checkout -b source origin/source

 ## Working with the site

 <b>!IMPORTANT!</b>
-The site that is available in the web is in the master branch. <b>Do not</b> change the master branch!
-Instead, do most of the work source branch.
+The site that is available in the web is in the <tt>master</tt> branch. <b>Do not</b> modify the master branch!
+Rather, do your changes in <tt>source</tt> branch and deploy with rake (see below).

 The site uses [Jekyll](https://github.com/mojombo/jekyll) to build the site.
 Jekyll should be installed with bundler as part of ruby dependencies (described in the last section).